Reboot-LLC/Reboot-Website/readme.md

 Some features to add:
 * login roles (i.e. admin, normal user, team leader, etc.)
+    * required for expanded support ticket functionality (i.e. tie a ticket to a specific user)
 * refresh token on password refresh
 * set up Mailgun account for emailing password resets and such
 * nice front end features like "this username is taken" without submit